SebSob/sebsob.github.io/README.md

-# 'Aneom News' by Sebastien Albert
+# 'Adneom News' by Sebastien Albert

 Result: http://adneom-news.sebsob.be/